This post will share some of the best Mary Kay Ash quotes.

 4. “I believe that public recognition is the finest form of praise.”

-My Take: Most people crave appreciation.
+My Take: Most people crave appreciation and recognition.
 They don’t feel appreciated by their spouse, kids or employer.
 If you can show appreciation to people on your team (and to your customers) many of them will stick around with you for a long time.
 And the best way to show appreciation is to do it in front of a group of people.
 In the Army, I learned the advice “punish in private and praise in public. ” Follow that advice and you will be good to go.

 5. “God first, family second and career third.”